arduino-optoacoplador

 Photodiode + darlingtonFastHigh

-PhototriacSlowVery high
+PhototriacSlowVery High

-Optocouplers with Arduino
+Optoisolators with Arduino

-Some common models are the 817c (PC817, EL817…), optocouplers with a phototransistor receiver, costing around €0.05.
+Some common models are the 817c series (PC817, EL817…), optoisolators with a phototransistor receiver, costing about €0.05.

-The 4N2X series (4N25, 4N26) and 4N3X (4N35, 4N38) are also common, all with phototransistor receivers and costs ranging from €0.10 to €0.20.
+The 4N2X series (4N25, 4N26) and 4N3X series (4N35, 4N38) are also common, all with phototransistor receivers and costs between €0.10 and €0.20.

-Among the photodiode + transistor (high speed) optocouplers, we have the 6N13X (6N135 and 6N137), costing around €0.30.
+Among the photodiode + transistor (high-speed) optoisolators, we have the 6N13X (6N135 and 6N137), costing about €0.30.

-How to use an optocoupler with Arduino?
+How to use an Optoisolator with Arduino?

 arduino-optoacoplador-salida